open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 - `debug`
 - `verbose`
 - `all`

-- The default level is `info`.
+The default level is `info`.

-> **NOTES:**
->
+{{% alert title="Notes" color="info" %}}

-> - In a production environment, it is recommended to set `OTEL_LOG_LEVEL` to
+- In a production environment, it is recommended to set `OTEL_LOG_LEVEL` to `info``.
->   info.
-> - Logs are always sent to console, no matter the environment, or debug level.
+- Logs are always sent to `console`, no matter the environment, or debug level.
-> - Debug logs are extremely verbose and can negatively impact the performance
->   of your application.
+- Debug logs are extremely verbose and can negatively impact the performance of your application.
 Enable debug logging only when needed.

+{{% /alert %}}